Home Compare CLH vs ERF.PA

 Growth

-Both rank well on growth, but Eurofins Scientific SE still holds a clear edge.
+Both look solid on growth, though Eurofins Scientific SE still holds the stronger peer position.

 Stability